yumaloop/old-jekyll-blog-site/_posts/2018-01-21-note-on-the-site-construction-and-development.md

 ---
 layout: post
-title: Setting up a blog built by Jekyll and hostting it on Github Pages
+title: Note on the site construction and development
 categories:
     - Personal
 tags: